 Initially, you will buy and drink substitutes.
 I still do.
-Like zero percent alcohol-beer.
-The first time you order these or buy them to take with to a dinner, you feel so guilty that it is not “real alcohol” that you will VOLUNTEER your “sin”, because you too will, at the beginning, feel self-imposed pressure to explain yourself.
-But after a while you stop announcing that your bottles, that LOOK like beer bottles, do not contain poison.
-And that is socially easier- talking of “social strategies”.
+Like zero percent alcohol-free beer.
+The first time you order these or buy them to take with you to dinner, you feel so guilty that it is not “real alcohol” that you will VOLUNTEER your “sin”, because you too will, in the beginning, feel self-imposed pressure to explain yourself.
+But after a while, you stop announcing that your bottles, that LOOK like beer bottles, do not contain poison.
+And that is socially easier – talking of “social strategies”.
 Because if no one notices then you won’t be badgered by anyone to explain yourself.

 But here’s the fascinating thing.
 After a few outings, you will no longer be able to consume the same amount of non-alcoholic drinks as your mates are consuming alcohol.

 Because if you are not getting drunk, you are too sober to ignore your brain telling you that you are full!!!
-So the first time I quit for long periods, I would stock up on gallons of virgin G&Ts, beer etc. Last year this time you may even have seen me making recommendations of the best ones on the market.
+So the first time I quit for long periods, I would stock up on gallons of virgin G&Ts, beer, etc. Last year this time you may even have seen me making recommendations for the best ones on the market.

 Now, one 6 pack of alcohol-free beer in my house can last me months.
 Because it is simply not natural, while watching a rugby game, to consume an insane amount of LIQUID without feeling sick.
 When that happens, you have to confront the social habit of always having something in your hand.

-Because if you accept your body cannot handle excessive amounts of liquid, then you have an empty set of hands and that feels weird but, over time, you will stop being bothered.
-In the interim, just nurse the same bottle of water/alcohol beverage-substitute for a long while.
+Because if you accept that your body cannot handle excessive amounts of liquid, then you have an empty set of hands and that feels weird.
+But, over time, you will stop being bothered.
+In the interim, just nurse the same bottle of water/alcohol beverage substitute for a long while.